 - Brass Eye parodied the shock-obsessed news media by lifting their style.

 - iCarly: The fake movie trailers.
-Kelly Cooper: Terrible Movie is about cliched teen chick movies, and The Blowing pokes fun on disaster films.
+Kelly Cooper: Terrible Movie is about cliched teen chick movies, and The Blowing pokes fun at disaster films.

-- The Oceanic Six: A Conspiracy of Lies is a mockumentary on the LOST season 4 DVD.
+- The Oceanic Six: A Conspiracy of Lies is a mockumentary on the Lost season 4 DVD.
 Presented as an in-universe documentary, the film is an obvious parody of Loose Change, from the music, voiceovers, interviews with questionably qualified scientists, anonymous interviews, wild accusations, and claims of a government coverup in regards to the crash of Oceanic flight 815 and the subsequent rescuing of six passengers.
-The irony is that the documentary is right that the official story is a lie... but its explanation is hilariously wrong (one word: cannabalism).
+The irony is that the documentary is right that the official story is a lie... but its explanation is hilariously wrong (one word: cannibalism).

-- My Life In Film, a little-known BBC comedy about a slightly delusional scriptwriter that took place in worlds that were parodies of popular films.
+- Each episode of My Life In Film, a little-known BBC comedy about a slightly delusional scriptwriter, was a parody of a popular film.

 - Also Bohemian Parody, which covers parodies of Bohemian Rhapsody.

 - Two years after Fiddler's Dram released 'Day Trip to Bangor', Jasper Carrott parodied the song with 'Day Trip to Blackpool', in 1981.
 While 'Day Trip to Bangor' was about what a lovely time they had there, 'Day Trip to Blackpool' is the exact opposite.

 - "Star Trekkin" by The Firm, which is a parody of Star Trek.

 - parodied Ke$ha's "Tik Tok" due to the release of The Legend of Zelda: Majora's Mask 3D.
 Fans took it with mixed reaction.